ramizhajj1/cse15l-lab-reports/LabReport4.md

 git push origin status
 ```
 This time, instead of using the desktop app, I committed and pushed the changes from the command line.
-The keys I used were "up" "enter", three times, one for each line.
+The keys I used were "up" "enter" three times, one for each line.

 By using the shortcuts that I showed, I was able to complete all of the tests in around 10 minutes, but I did not win the competition.